devcartel/pyrfa/API.md

 __Pyrfa.setInteractionType(_type_)__
 _type: str_
 Set subscription _type_ to either `snapshot` or `streaming` before making a subscription request.
 If `snapshot` is set, the client will receive only a full image of an instrument then the subscribed stream will be closed.
+Default is `streaming`.

 Example: